icetee/remote-ftp/README.md

 # remote-ftp

-FTP client for Atom.io using [node-ftp](https://github.com/mscdex/node-ftp)
+FTP/FTPS client for Atom.io using [node-ftp](https://github.com/mscdex/node-ftp)

-## API access

-Detail after screenshots.

 ## API for other package creator